ObjectModules/deploy/[Mapping]-Merging.md

 ![Flow](https://hyipworld.github.io/images/github/doc/figure10.png)
 Let start put the Employment of [[HYIP Monitoring & Rating|[Mapping]-Employment#hyip-monitoring--rating]]
 ![Flow](https://hyipworld.github.io/images/github/doc/figure11.png)
 See that a _dotted line_ is meeting a _straight line_ which not correct.
-You cannot put another Employment that breaking in the middle into a process that are still running.
+You cannot put another Employment that breaking in the middle into a process that are still not settled.
 ![Flow](https://hyipworld.github.io/images/github/doc/figure12.png)
 Let try to put _the rating_ first.
 Here you will get the correct merging.
 ![Flow](https://hyipworld.github.io/images/github/doc/figure13.png)